Fortune Telling The Naples News

 Those are just one macro examples per era of how our lives where drastically changed by each generation.

-Their closet organizer, separated their dozen shoes and organized their electronics.
-They grew up with 42” upper kitchen cabinets, crown mountings and granite counters.
+Their closet organizer, separated their many shoes and organized their electronics.
+They grew up with 42” upper kitchen cabinets and granite counters.
 No kitchen would be complete without designer appliances and built-in microwaves.
 This group has never had to vacuum the carpeted kitchen floor or go to a laundromat to wash their clothes.

 This is not a knock on Millennial's, there is nothing wrong with their modern homes.
 Each generation grew up in a more comfortable home than the generation before them.
 This became the Millennial's benchmark and standard of living.
 Just like the phenomenon of Millennial's not wanting to obtain a drivers license or have a desire to drive, nor do they have the desire to buy an old fixer upper house.